spatialos/online-services/docs/content/services-packages/deployment-pool/overview.md

 ## Use

-See the [use guide]({{urlRoot}}/content/services-packages/deployment-pool/usage) for instructions on how to run the deployment pool.
+See the [use guide]({{urlRoot}}/content/services-packages/deployment-pool/usage) for instructions on how to run the Deployment Pool.

 ## Algorithm

-The deployment pool algorithm is very basic.
+The Deployment Pool algorithm is very basic.
 It maintains a constant number of "ready-to-go" deployments and does not attempt to monitor player load or capacity and, as such, is susceptible to spikes in traffic.
 More advanced features will be implemented in the future.

 The pool maintains state with deployment tags.
 The tags can be viewed in the console to see the state of any pooled deployments at any time.
 The tags used are as follows: